alphagov/search-admin/README.md

 ## Bulk load to rummager

 In normal production use, whenever a modification is made in search-admin, any necessary corresponding updates are sent to rummager.
-However, if you need to load from scratch, or if you think an update has gone astray, you can create a dump of data that rummager should have, and the load it in to rummager, using:
+However, if you need to load from scratch, or if you think an update has gone astray, you can bulk load data from the local database.

+### Best bets

+Create a dump of data that rummager should have, and the load it in to rummager, using:

-    `bundle exec ruby bin/export_best_bets_for_elasticsearch > ~/metasearch.dump`
+    bundle exec ruby bin/export_best_bets_for_elasticsearch > ~/metasearch.dump
-    `cd /var/apps/rummager`  # Or wherever rummager is installed `bundle exec ruby bin/bulk_load metasearch < ~/metasearch.dump`
+    cd /var/apps/rummager  # Or wherever rummager is installed bundle exec ruby bin/bulk_load metasearch < ~/metasearch.dump

+### Recommended links

+Run `bundle exec rake sync:recommended-links`

 ## Licence